How to Get Clients by Following Your Acquisition Trail

 Let’s face it, financial practices are becoming more and more commoditized

-All financial advisors have access to great investment products these days.
-They can choose from more than 3,100 four- and five-star-rated mutual funds.2 Plus, there are more than 80,000 advisors with the CFP designation who can create a quality financial plan.3 As a result, it’s difficult to differentiate your practice based on the products you offer or your ability to create financial plans.
+All financial professionals have access to great investment products these days.
+They can choose from more than 3,000 four- and five-star-rated mutual funds.1 Plus, there are more than 86,000 financial professionals with the CFP designation who can create a quality financial plan.2 As a result, it’s difficult to differentiate your practice based on the products you offer or your ability to create financial plans.
 But you can differentiate your practice by focusing on a specific prospect profile.

 It’s Difficult To Differentiate Your Practice Based on the Products You Offer